Counties of Norway: Fylke in the 10th–13th centuries

-Finnmark (including northern Troms), the Faroe Islands, the Orkney Islands, Shetland, the Hebrides, Isle of Man, Iceland and Greenland were Norwegian skattland ("taxed countries"), and did not belong to any known counties or assembly areas.
+Finnmark (including northern Troms), the Faroe Islands, the Orkney Islands, Shetland (the Shetland Islands), the Hebrides, the Isle of Man, Iceland and Greenland were Norwegian skattland ("taxed countries"), and did not belong to any known counties or assembly areas.

 Syssel

 Syssel in 1300

 From the end of the 12th century, Norway was divided into several syssel.
 The head of the syssel was the syslemann, who represented the king locally.
 The following shows a reconstruction of the different syssel in Norway c.
 1300, including sub-syssel where these seem established.